ebuyakin/maichat/docs/scroll_alignment_refactoring.md

    **9a.
 Pure filter (no colon commands):**
    - Scenario: Apply filter like `t` or `s2` or `t'Study>Computer science'`
-   - Active survives → Preserve scroll position (no scroll)
+   - Active survives → scroll active to top.
-   - Active doesn't survive → Scroll to bottom
+   - Active doesn't survive → Scroll to bottom (make last message active)
    - Testing: Apply filters with/without active surviving

    **9b.
 Colon commands with filter:**